Welcome to today's edition of the Rush 24-7 podcast.

 You know, the police chief caught a little flack for releasing that videotape of the robbery last Friday, but it was the Department of Justice that demanded it be withheld.

-They suppressed it, and they did that for a reason.
+And they did that for a reason.

 They wanted them really mad out there.

-They wanted them really to think there was some conspiracy.
+They wanted them to really think there was some conspiracy.

 The death of Michael Brown is being used to register Democrats in Ferguson, Missouri, practically right next to the memorial for the kid.